 There are three entry points through which people are received into membership at Community.
 Which of these entry points applies to you simply depends on where you are in your journey with Christ.
 If you are not sure which one applies to you, here are the three entry points for becoming a member at Community:

-The best way to become a member of Community Reformed Church is by going through our New Member Classes, led by Pastor Kurt.
+The best way to become a member of Community Reformed Church is by going through our New Member Classes.
 We offer New Member Classes every few months.
-These classes explore the history of the RCA, the history of Community, some of our basic beliefs, the Standards of the Faith (The Heidelberg Catechism, The Belgic Confessions, The Canons of Dort, and the Belhar Confession), the Core Values of Community Church, the ministries that Community is involved with, what it means to belong to the church, and how you can connect to the church in an area that you are passionate about.
-Our goal is to begin building relationships so that we can know how we can best serve together here at Community.
+These classes explore the history of Community Church, some of our basic beliefs, the Standards of the Faith (The Heidelberg Catechism, The Belgic Confessions, and The Canons of Dort), our core values and ministries, what it means to belong to the Church, and how you can connect in an area that you are passionate about.
+Our goal is to build relationships so that we can best serve together at Community.

-We highly recommend the New Member Classes, but for those who are unable to come to these classes, contact the church office and talk to Pastor Kurt about setting up a separate appointment.
+We highly recommend the New Member Classes, but for those who are unable to attend, please contact the church office about setting up a time to talk with Jen Bakhuyzen.